We connect people to better food.

 In January 2015, two mission-driven nonprofits, Dig Local, Inc. and Beaches Local Food Network, merged with one shared goal: to transform the modern food system through grassroots action.
 To this day, Dig Local Network continues to grow opportunities for people to connect with healthy food, their neighbors, and the land.

-We support local farmers, empower families with hands-on learning, and cultivate food equity through education and accessibility by way of community gardens, farmers’ markets, and nutrition education.
+We support local farmers, empower families through hands-on learning, and cultivate food equity through education and accessibility through community gardens, farmers’ markets, and nutrition education.
 With these sustainable routes, we envision a future where everyone can eat better.
 Access to good, nutritious food is a human right, regardless of a person’s location or economic status.

 A history of growing together…